 Bottom line: Bankruptcy and credit

 Deciding to file for bankruptcy isn’t easy, but it can be the right choice for some people.
-And while bankruptcy may hurt your credit for a while, following it up with responsible credit use can help you rebuild your credit while you wait for the bankruptcy to fall off your credit reports, and afterward.
+And while bankruptcy may hurt your credit for a while, you can rebuild your credit over time while you wait for the bankruptcy to fall off your credit reports.